 The CIS provides educational funds for qualified members of The Church of Jesus Christ of Latter-day Saints from countries outside the United States and Canada who are committed to returning to their home region after the MBA.
 For more information about eligibility and how to apply, click here.

 The Eccles Scholars Award program provides scholarships and additional financial support to MBA students who have a strong interest in and commitment to international business.
 Each year, up to ten students will be selected to receive the award.

 - Academic standing, including incoming GPA, GMAT score, and GPA in the first semester of the program

 - Second language fluency

-- Registration for the Global Management Certificate, the highest level of international business academic qualification for BYU MBA students
+- Registration for the Global Business Certificate, the highest level of international business academic qualification for BYU Marriott MBA students

 - Proven desire to pursue a career in business with a focus in international business